Christian-Banos/Beginner-Python-Projects/README.md

 ## 4. Create a payment receipts
 I explain how to create payment receipts with Python.
 We use the Reportlab library to generate a simple payment receipt.
 With a few code modifications, you can customize the receipt to your needs.
 By automating the payment receipt generation process, you can save time and ensure accurate records.
 Table of Contents

+## 5. Mini Chatbot
+With a simple bit of code, I created a mini chatbot.
+The idea is to ask if we have anything in stock.

+## 6.